commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 This is the actual page content.
 ```

+Supported frontmatter options are:

 - `title`: the title of the page.
 Most of the time is the same value as in the `src/data/navigation.yaml` but it can be longer if needed.
 - `beta`: to indicate if the _beta_ info message should be displayed or not.

-### Available components within markdown files
+### Available elements within markdown files

-Besides the standard markdown syntax, the theme provides some extra elements to be directly used within the `*.mdx` files.
+Besides the standard markdown syntax, the theme provides some extra elements that can be used within the `*.mdx` files.

 The elements should be rendered as XML tags, like HTML elements.
-For example
+For example:

 ```mdx
 <MyComponent>